-Perhaps you’ve seen one too many office memos or e-mails misusing pronouns and you’re wondering, “Why do people have difficulty with pronoun usage in English?”
+Perhaps you’ve seen one too many office memos or e-mails misusing pronouns and you’re wondering why people can't seem to use pronouns correctly.
 Or perhaps you’re one of those people who just know which pronoun to use, and you don’t understand what’s so hard about it.
 If so, count yourself very fortunate because English pronouns are pretty hard to master, mostly because there are several different kinds, and some of them are exactly alike while others are completely different.
-We’ll take a look at each type, how it’s used, and you can remember (or teach your co-workers to remember) them.

 For people learning English as a second or foreign language, pronouns can be difficult because they are expressed differently in their native language.
 “It” doesn’t exist in many languages, reflexive verbs are formed differently, and some languages only have one relative pronoun.
 Mastering English pronouns takes a lot of time and practice.

 Native English speakers sometimes have a hard time choosing the correct pronoun in English because some of the pronouns are homonyms.
-For example, there is no difference between the subject pronoun “you” and the object pronoun “you.”
-Nor is there a difference between the relative pronoun “who” and the interrogative pronoun “who,” but they are used differently.
+For example:

 The biggest problem people have with pronoun usage in English is choosing between subject and object pronouns.
 Luckily, if you are a native English speaker, it’s a pretty easy fix.
 How many times have you heard sentences like these and cringed?